GrooveWorx

 GrooveWorx (formerly known as Groove Addicts) is a custom music house that produces music for various categories of media.
-Based in Santa Monica, CA, GrooveWorx was founded by Dain Blair in 1996 as a custom music house for television commercials, scores for TV shows, feature film trailers and IDs for radio stations worldwide.
-One of its first projects was making station jingles for Capital Radio - London and BBC Radio 2.
+Based in Santa Monica, CA, GrooveWorx was founded by "Dain Blair" in 1996 as a custom music house for television commercials, scores for TV shows, feature film trailers and branding for radio and TV stations worldwide.
 Over the next two years GrooveWorx quickly expanded into other areas of media by building a 60,000 track strong production library.
 In 1999, the company composed the music and sound design for Will Smith video for the 1999 film Wild Wild West, plus music and sound design for Michael Jackson's music videos.
 "History" and "You Rock My World".

 In 2004, GrooveWorx began creating custom cues for television shows such as Extreme Makeover, Extreme Makeover: Home Edition, Deal or No Deal and Supernanny.
 GrooveWorx also embedded itself into the realm of feature film advertising with the release of the Full Tilt, Volume 1 music collection, which became an instantaneous hit.
 Full Tilt, Volume 1 was followed up by Full Tilt, Volumes 2 and 3 and Full Tilt Trailer Tools 1 & 2, additional collections of trailer music compositions used in hundreds of major Hollywood feature films.

 In October 2006, GrooveWorx collaborated with composer/drummer Stewart Copeland of the Police to create Eardrum, a collection of film trailer music that was exclusively created for GrooveWorx.
 In 2007 GrooveWorx released Full Tilt, Volume 3, the most ambitious project to date and will be working on a follow-up to Eardrum, as well as work with new composers to further round out their film trailer collections.
 Other notable composers that have collaborated with GrooveWorx are Danny Elfman, David Newman and Rachel Portman.